ProAccess/MakeMyHOAok/HOA Cert Program.md

 3. Conduct of meetings and parliamentary procedures.

-4. Finance issues, including, but not limited to, understanding and working with budgets, income and balance statements, and reserves studies.
+4. Finance issues, including, but not limited to, understanding and working with budgets, income and balance sheets, and reserves studies.

 5. Preparing project specifications, contractor bidding, qualifications and evaluation, awarding contracts.